collective/awesome-plone/README.md

 * [collective.taxonomy](https://github.com/collective/collective.taxonomy) - Create, edit and use hierarchical taxonomies to categorize content.
 * [eea.facetednavigation](https://github.com/collective/eea.facetednavigation) - Very powerful interface to improve search without programming skills.
 Configuration is done through-the-web and lets you gradually select and explore different facets (metadata/properties) of the content and narrow down you search quickly and dynamically.
 * [Products.PloneKeywordManager](https://github.com/collective/Products.PloneKeywordManager) - Change, merge and delete keywords/tags/subjects).

+## Layout

+_Products and resources that help developers and users to create and manage site layouts._

+* [plone.app.mosaic](https://github.com/plone/plone.app.mosaic) - Powerful and extendable editor that allows users to compose the content of a page with different tiles.
+* [collective.cover](https://github.com/collective/collective.cover) - Cover allows the creation of elaborate covers built around a drag-and-drop interface.
+Uses the same blocks/tiles ecosystem as plone.app.mosaic but a different approach to editing.
+* [collective.contentsections](https://github.com/collective/collective.contentsections) - Offers a block approach for Plone 6 Classic based entirely on Dexterity content types.

+## Tiles

+_Add-ons that extend the layout editor plone.app.mosaic._

+* [plone.app.standardtiles](https://github.com/plone/plone.app.standardtiles) - A set of standard tiles used by Mosaic, but can be used from any other tile manager.
+* [collective.tiles.carousel](https://github.com/collective/collective.tiles.carousel) - A slider tile for plone.app.mosaic based on the carousel component of Bootstrap 5.
+* [collective.tiles.advancedstatic](https://github.com/collective/collective.tiles.advancedstatic) - A tile that shows html text (similar to the static text portlet), with some additional configuration like the possibility to add custom css classes.
+* [collective.tiles.collection](https://github.com/collective/collective.tiles.collection) - A tile that shows a set of collection results with possibility to choose (and develop) custom layouts.

 ## Events